mattiabestiaccia/wavelet/USAGE.md

-# Wavelet Scattering Transform Library Usage Guide
+# Wavelet Scattering Transform Classification Library Usage Guide

-This document provides instructions for using the Wavelet Scattering Transform (WST) Library for image analysis and classification tasks.
+This document provides detailed instructions for using the Wavelet Scattering Transform (WST) Library for image classification tasks using wavelet features.

 ## Installation